sjpozzuoli/Daves_Eagles/README.md

   - Takes in data from the provisional database
   - Output labels for input data

-Main Objective - Determine best places to invest in real estate Predicting - The best locations to invest in
+Main Objective/Problem/What are we trying to predict? - Determine best places to invest in real estate

+What model are we going to use? - Binary classification or clustering

+How are you training your model? -

+How does this model work? -

 #### Datasets/Features for model (Lucy, Andrew, Nat, David)
 - Inventory by month - inventory_by_month.csv